 GET disk-num, sector-num [,ERR=line-ref ,ERC=error-code], string-variable disk-num specifies a logical disk directory on the disk drive.
-Valid values are 0 through 35. sector-num is an integer specifying the number of the 256-byte sector from which to is an integer specifying the number of the 256-byte sector from which to start reading.

-line-ref is the program line number or label to branch to if this directive produces an error.

-error-code is a programmer-defined error code.
-Valid values are positive or negative string-variable is the name of a string variable, which has already been defined to a specific size, which receives the data to be read from the disk.
+Valid values are 0 through 35. sector-num is an integer specifying the number of the 256-byte sector from which to start reading. line-ref is the program line number or label to branch to if this directive produces an error. error-code is a programmer-defined error code.
+Valid values are positive or negative whole numbers. string-variable is the name of a string variable, which has already been defined to a specific size, which receives the data to be read from the disk.